Invaluable-Valuable | Commonly Confused Words

 etymology

-• Invaluable means something so valuable that a price cannot be placed upon it, essentially priceless.
+• Invaluable means something is so valuable that it cannot be valued, suggesting its worth is beyond measure.

 © 2025 Lithium Lab Pte Ltd